mui/material-ui/docs/src/pages/getting-started/support/support.md

 Given the reality of time and resource restraints as well as the desire to keep innovating in the frontend development space, over time it becomes necessary for the Material-UI team to shift focus to newer versions of the framework.
 However, Material-UI will do everything it can to make the transition to newer versions as smooth as possible, including but not limited to publishing migration guides such as [this one for Material-UI v4](/guides/migration-v3/).
 The open-source community is always welcome to submit new features and bug fixes as well.

-The current status of each Material-UI framework version is:
+The current status of each Material-UI version is as follows:

 - Material-UI v4 (hooks) **[Active]**: Latest version in active development.
 - Material-UI v3 (browser version support): Only handle security fixes.